seu-as-code/seu-as-code.archetype/README.md

 you want your own custom project banner when you start a Console windows, and you might also want to change the default JDK version.
 You can take the `de.qaware.seu.as.code:seuac-environment:2.0.0` JAR as a starting point for your own package.
 Once you have customized this package, give it a different name, create a ZIP file and put it into the `repo` directory of your SEU.
-Have a look at some of the [SEU-as-Code Examples](https://github.com/seu-as-code/seu-as-code.examples).
+Have a look at some of the [SEU-as-code Examples](https://github.com/seu-as-code/seu-as-code.examples).

 You should refer to the official Gradle documentation for more information on handling dependencies:
 [Dependency Management Basics](http://www.gradle.org/docs/current/userguide/artifact_dependencies_tutorial.html)